movestore/Nest-Detection/README.md

 `min.days.att`: Minimum percentage of days a buffer location has to be visited between the days of the first and last visit to be considered breeding attempt.
 Default 1.

 `discard.overlapping`: Indication if to select only one breeding attempt if some of the detected breeding attempts temporally overlap.
 Default: true.

-`make.boxplot`: logical parameter indicating if a boxplot of dispersal distances (possibly split by sex) shall be returned as pdf file.
-Defaults to false.s

 ### Null or error handling:
 **Data:** All locations in breeding attempts are returned as output.
 If there are no breeding attempts detected in your data set the output is the full data set.
 A warning is given in the App Logs.